SumedhSaraf/Pipelining_Weather_Data/README.md

 # Pipelining_Weather_Data
-# Instruction to Run the code:
+# Instruction to get the image:

-- Download Assignment1 folder from github in to your local machine

 - To get the images in the local execute:
    - docker pull sumedh11/assign1adssummer:latest
    - docker pull sumedh11/assign1part2adssummer:latest

-## Go in Docker1/FinalDay folder
+## Building Part1 using Dockerfile1 and pushing to Dockerhub

+-Create an account in Dockerhub and a repository to push the image Repository name here is assign1adssummer

+-Set Working Directory to the folder containing only  Part1 and Dockerfile1

 -docker build -t image1 .